expo/expo/docs/pages/versions/unversioned/sdk/screen-capture.md

 import PlatformsSection from '~/components/plugins/PlatformsSection';
 import TableOfContentSection from '~/components/plugins/TableOfContentSection';

-**`expo-screen-capture`** allows you to protect screens in your app from being captured or recorded.
+**`expo-screen-capture`** allows you to protect screens in your app from being captured or recorded, as well as be notified if a screenshot is taken while your app is foregrounded.
 The two most common reasons you may want to prevent screen capture are:

 - If a screen is displaying sensitive information (password, credit card data, etc.)
 - You are displaying paid content that you don't want recorded and shared